 Overview

-Graph traversal is a search technique used to visit and explore all the nodes of a graph systematically.
-The primary goal of graph traversal is to uncover and examine the structure and connections of the graph.
+Graph traversal is a search technique used to systematically visit and explore all the nodes in a graph.
+Its primary goal is to reveal and examine the structure and connections of the graph.
 There are two common strategies for graph traversal:

 - Depth-First Search (DFS)

-The Breadth-First Search (BFS) algorithm explores a graph layer by layer and follows these steps:
+The Breadth-First Search (BFS) algorithm explores a graph level by level and proceeds as follows:

 - Create a queue (first in, first out) to keep track of visited nodes.